glwagner/glwagner.github.io/index.md

 component for a new earth system model with the [Climate Modeling Alliance].

-My research interests include modeling ocean turbulence at large and small scales, geophysical fluid dynamics, and software design strategies that make ocean modeling as easy and as accessible as possible.
+My research interests include modeling ocean turbulence at large and small scales, geophysical fluid dynamics, and software design that empowers scientists and makes ocean modeling as accessible as possible.

 Learn more about [me], [what I do], read my [curriculum vitae], or email me at `gregory.leclaire.wagner@gmail.com`.